Wilaak/Route2/README.md

 ### Available Hooks

-Below are the built-in hooks you can use to extend or customize Route2's behavior.
-Each hook provides contextual arguments for advanced use cases.
+Below are the built-in hooks you can use to extend or customize the router behavior.

----

 #### `routeFound`
 - **When:** A route is successfully matched.